 Your page should already be ranking on the first page of search results to have a good chance to be featured.

-The primary step to having your page appear as a featured snippet is content optimization.
+The primary step to get a featured snippet is content optimization:

-Many elements of featured snippets optimization are similar to general SEO guidelines.
-Ensure the content is always high-quality, original, comprehensive, and focused on the user’s expectations.
-It should aim to answer the chosen question in an in-depth way and outperform the competition.
+- Ensure the content is always high-quality, original, comprehensive, and focused on the user’s expectations.
+It should aim to answer the chosen question in-depth and outperform the competition.

 Depending on the type of featured snippet you’re after, it may require different adjustments: